0atman/noboilerplate/scripts/16-rust-testing.md

 Not every project needs comprehensive testing, especially if you are just building on top of well-understood fundamentals.

-A brochure website, for instance, if built in rust doesn't need to be tested through counter-example, the compiler has already told you that every page has valid html, no missing closing tags, no sql injection or memory bugs, and if using a rust frontend framework like Yew, the messages passed between your components are type checked and can't be misused as easily as other language's string-based frameworks.
+A brochure website, for instance, if built in rust doesn't need to be tested through counter-example, the compiler has already told you that every page has valid html, no missing closing tags, no sql injection or memory bugs, and if using a rust frontend framework like Yew, the messages passed between your components are type checked and can't be misused as easily as in other language's string-based frameworks.

 However, if you've got a complex database and you're building a big webapp, you will want test comprehensively.